wp-plugins/wp-admin-bar-removal/readme.txt

 == Changelog ==

-the latest version of this plugin work on all wordpress version from 3.1+ or later with new unified coding
+the latest version of this plugin work on wordpress 3.1+ or later with new unified coding

+= Development Status =
+Developmental Code in Becoming!

 `
 All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!
 `

-= Development Status =
-Developmental Code in Becoming!

 = 2014.0708.0383 =
 * Update [BUGFIX] Fixed Dashboard Appearance and Update Issues